-Each examining committee consists of three faculty members who serve for one year.
+Each examining committee consists of three faculty members.
 The committee chair and members are chosen by the Department Head.
 The members of examining committees are announced each spring for the following year.
+In the case of the Theory exam committee, all members serve for one year.
+In the case of the Research Methods exam committee, the chair serves for one year and other members are appointed based on the expressed methodological preference of the student(s) who sign up for the exam.
 Each examination committee recommends a grade of Pass or Fail for each student.
 The full faculty then vote on the committee's recommendations.